 The Forest Catalog Articles How to Order Tile Site Map Search Contact

-Sizes: 4.25 and 6 inch ceramic tiles.
+Sizes: 6 inch ceramic tiles.

 Willow is available in green, blue, and blue and green, on white, black, or parchment background.

 6 inch square tiles: $61 each